SAGE-Project/SAGE-GNN/README.md

 This project introduces a unique approach combining Graph Neural Networks (GNNs) and the SMT solver Z3.
 Leveraging GNNs' capability to interpret graph-structured data, we model past deployments as graphs, enabling the prediction of optimal VM assignments based on historical data.

-By using these GNN-based predictions as soft constraints in Z3, we enhance search efficiency, making the deployment process both more efficient and cost-effective.
+By using these GNN-based predictions as soft constraints in Z3, we enhance search efficiency, making the deployment process both more efficient and cost-effective in many cases.

+This repository accompanies the paper *Infusing Formal Methods into Ops-related Practices: Case Studies in Resource Allocation in the Cloud* submitted to the [Journal of Systems and Software](https://www.sciencedirect.com/journal/journal-of-systems-and-software).

 ## Features